KristiyanHristov04/SocialMedia-ASP.NET-Core-MVC/README.md

 # Getting Started

 Before running the application, ensure you have the necessary configurations either in the secrets.json or appsettings.json file.
 Everywhere you see "Your" replace it with the actual value.
+Below you are going to find out how to get each of these values if you don't know.
 ```
 {
   "ConnectionStrings": {